Target powers through a pandemic; 2020 sales growth explodes - WTMJ

 AP Retail Writer

-NEW YORK (AP) — Target will plow $4 billion into its business each year for the next several years to redo its stores and add new ones as well as speed up its delivery network, as the discounter aims to keep up with increasingly demanding shoppers shaped by the pandemic.
+NEW YORK (AP) — Target will plow $4 billion into its business this year to redo its stores and add new ones as well as speed up its delivery network, as the discounter aims to keep up with increasing demands of its shoppers shaped by the pandemic.

-As part of the investments, announced Tuesday, Target will accelerate the pace of building small-format stores, with plans to add 30 to 40 new stores this year, up from 29 last year.
-It also will step up the pace of its store remodel program.
-It will remodel 150 stores this year, and then push that number to 200 remodels a year later.
+The investment, announced Tuesday, includes testing a “sortation center” in Minneapolis that will free up time and space for workers at its surrounding stores.
+Target will also accelerate the pace of building small-format stores, with plans to add 30 to 40 new stores this year, up from 29 last year.
+It also plans to step up the pace of its store remodel program.

-But safety will remain top of mind even as the threat of COVID-19 should diminish with the vaccine rollout.
-The Minneapolis retailer says it will implement more contactless features from its restrooms to its checkouts and adding distance between merchandise and at the checkout lanes.

-The company is also testing a “merchandise sortation hub” in Minneapolis and will build five more this year.
-The hubs will help sort packages and speed up deliveries to customers ordering more online.

 The capital investment is up 50% from the previous year.

-The moves come as Target extended its sales streak through the holiday quarter and sales grew by more than $15 billion.
+The moves come as the Minneapolis-based discounter extended its sales streak through the holiday quarter and sales grew by more than $15 billion.
 That exceeded the company’s annual sales growth over the past 11 years combined.

 With the habits of millions altered because of the spread of COVID-19, online sales last year surged by almost $10 billion and Target made it increasingly easy to shop.